-We’ve learned from hundreds of parents coached at Connected Families that when parents are forceful about just saying “No!!” it makes the denied privilege even more mysteriously desirable to their child.
+We’ve learned from hundreds of coaching clients that when parents are forceful about just saying “No!!” it makes the denied privilege even more mysteriously desirable to their child.
 This is a key reason many families are stuck in angry power struggles over screens, as kids get the message, “I’m against you and what’s important to you.”

-When parents are forceful about just saying “No!!” it makes the denied privilege even more mysteriously desirable to their child.
+If you are forceful about just saying “No!!” it often makes the denied privilege even more mysteriously desirable to your child.

 The first is that technology is necessary.
 For kids to keep up in school they need (and in many cases are given) current technology.
-So they are allowed access but then we find ourselves frequently fighting the lure of all the non-school related uses that frequently distract them.
+They are allowed access for school, but then we find ourselves fighting the lure of all the non-school-related uses that frequently distract them.

 Secondly, tech companies are working hard to capture the attention of young minds.
 This might be one reason that there is a move among Silicon Valley executives to greatly limit or even ban their kids from technology at home.
-These parents are seeing firsthand…how much time and effort goes into making digital technology irresistible.
-So they are making the conscience decision to keep their kids screen-free as much as possible.
+These parents are seeing firsthand how much time and effort goes into making digital technology irresistible.
+So they are making the conscious decision to keep their kids screen-free as much as possible.

-Good things happen when we have a bigger “Yes!”.
+Good things happen when you have a bigger “Yes!”

-We feel strongly that the answer is not just to say “No!” to technology but to offer an appealing “Yes!” of three-dimensional experiences.
-This requires the whole family (parents included) to slow down and think outside the box, as you engage with creativity and joy:
+We feel strongly that the answer is not just to say “No!” to technology but to offer your kids an appealing “Yes!” to three-dimensional experiences.
+This requires your whole family to slow down and think outside the box, as you engage with creativity and joy:

 - Does your family have a board game night?

-- Do you involve your kids in baking and making meals?
+- Do you involve your kids in baking and cooking meals?

-- Do you play outside most days?
-(Or even break out the Nerf guns?)
+- Do you play outside most days, especially early in the day?

 - Do you ask creative questions at dinner with all screens off?

-- Do you invite other families to your home and teach kids how to make people feel welcome?
+- Do you invite other families to your home and teach your kids how to make others feel welcome?

-When we say “No” to technology, working hard to enthusiastically say “Yes” to alternatives communicates the vital message: “I’m for you, not against you!”
-This helps keep our hearts connected to our kids as we guide them through this challenge.
-Instead of attempting to control through intimidation and punishment, we lead our families with grace.
+When you say “No” to technology, working hard to enthusiastically say “Yes” to alternatives communicates the vital message: “I’m for you, not against you!”
+This helps keep your heart connected to your kids as you guide them through screen challenges.
+Instead of attempting to control through intimidation and punishment, you lead your family with grace.

-In Christ we’re given a whole new reason to live – a purpose of destiny – to be a blessing to the world around us.
+In Christ, you’re given a whole new reason to live – a purpose of destiny – to be a blessing to the world around you.
 This is the biggest “YES!” of all!
-Which is why, at Connected Families, we encourage parents to help their kids discover and use their gifts to bless others.
+This is why, at Connected Families, we encourage parents to help their kids discover and use their gifts to bless others.
 When kids discover their “Big YES!” they are far less enticed by the lure of their favorite screen.
 (Read how one family helped their son overcome a Minecraft addiction with thoughtful questions and the “bigger YES!”)

-We teach the value of the Big YES in our Entitlement Fix online course (available for small groups too), and we talk specifically about the Big YES for screens.
-When people are living out a life of purpose, they are more able to fight the distractions and temptations that are present around us every day, including smartphones and video games.
+You’ll learn about the value of the Big YES in our Entitlement Fix online course (available for small groups too), which specifically addresses the Big YES for screens.
+When people live a life of purpose, they are more able to fight the distractions and temptations that are present around us every day, including smartphones and video games.
 They are living out who they were created to be!